ParthMudgal07/Customer-Purchase-Behavior-Retention-Analysis/README.md

 ## Files in This Repository

 - Due to file size constraints, two Excel files are uploaded.
-One contains dashboard and essential pivot charts.
-Other contains screenshots of cleaned data and intermediate pivot table required for analysis
+One contains dashboard and summary analysis only.
-- `dashboard_screenshots/` — Images of the final dashboard used for documentation and sharing
+- `Analysis Screenshots` — Images of the cleaned data and intermediate pivot tables required for analysis
 - `README.md` — Project documentation